RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

   <img src="https://github.com/RoryQo/PGH-Neighborhood-Housing-Price-Analysis/blob/main/Figures/OGtime.jpg?raw=true" width=600px/>
 </p>

-The adjusted average housing prices across various Pittsburgh ZIP codes reveal important insights into the housing market dynamics:
+The adjusted average parcel prices across various Pittsburgh ZIP codes reveal important insights into the parcel market dynamics:

 **Parallel Trends Across ZIP Codes**

-Both the top three highest and lowest ZIP codes in terms of housing prices, including 15232, 15217, 15222 (high-priced areas), and 15204, 15210, 15235 (lower-priced areas), show fairly parallel trends over time.
-Despite differences in their price levels, all these areas have experienced similar effects from broader market forces such as inflation and fluctuations in the housing market.
+Both the top three highest and lowest ZIP codes in terms of parcel prices, including 15232, 15217, 15222 (high-priced areas), and 15204, 15210, 15235 (lower-priced areas), show fairly parallel trends over time.
+Despite differences in their price levels, all these areas have experienced similar effects from broader market forces such as inflation and fluctuations in the parcel market.
 Influence of Timing and Inflation:

-This suggests that, although the price points differ across neighborhoods, the overall trend of increasing housing prices (with occasional fluctuations) has been a common experience for both high-end and more affordable areas.
+This suggests that, although the price points differ across neighborhoods, the overall trend of increasing parcel prices (with occasional fluctuations) has been a common experience for both high-end and more affordable areas.
 This trend reflects a generalized market shift rather than isolated changes in individual neighborhoods.
 Seeing this parallel trend validates our previous adjusted means because regardless of the adjusted mean year held constant, the ranking remains the same.

 ```
 adjusted_means_transformed <- emmeans(grid, ~ PROPERTYZIP.x * SALEYEAR)